Whatsapp Text Call

 The Power of Narrative-Driven Marketing

-As the Fashion Business Program Leader at Istituto Marangoni Miami, I guide students through the intricacies of the fashion business and analyze deconstructing and drawing lessons from the strategic choices made by top brands.
+As the Fashion Business Program Leader at Istituto Marangoni Miami, I guide students through the intricacies of the fashion business and analyze, deconstructing and drawing lessons from the strategic choices made by top brands.
 A current instance that presents numerous educational prospects is the partnership between Emily from Paris Season 4 and companies such as Baccarat, Vestiaire Collective, and Ami Paris.
-These collaborations show off the effectiveness of brand integration in contemporary media especially in the streaming age when more subdued story-driven approaches are replacing more overt traditional advertising.
+These collaborations show off the effectiveness of brand integration in contemporary media, especially in the streaming age when more subdued story-driven approaches are replacing more overt traditional advertising.

 Beyond just being a hit show, Emily in Paris provides a forum for fashion brands to interact with a worldwide audience in a genuine and inspiring setting.
 A perfect vehicle for brand integration, the show’s appeal is its ability to combine high fashion with relatable storytelling.
 Three distinct strategies were used by Ami Paris, Vestiaire Collective, and Baccarat in Season 4 to strengthen their brand identities and increase their visibility.
 In the current fashion landscape, let us examine how these strategies work and the lessons they can impart to effective marketing.